I think of scrum and agile as always a work in progress.

 Six more tips for Product managers.
 Keep in mind these are written from a developer to a Product manager, so take with a grain of salt.
 These are opinionated and based on my several years of working on scrum teams.

 4. Don’t skip user stories.
-This one seem obvious but I’m amazed how many Product people are so quick to skip formal User Stories.
+This one seems obvious but I’m amazed how many Product people are so quick to skip formal User Stories.
 They’re so easy!
 I’m pretty formal about them, preferring the exact style:

 As a ___